Podcasting at the Library

 Staff assistance is limited to helping the customer by providing the information in our Getting Started Guides.
 Customers are expected to know how to use the podcasting software and equipment and those requiring additional assistance will be directed to the resources outlined on this podcasting webpage.
 Our monthly Podcasting Meetup is a great way to connect with others who are at different stages of learning where you can get advice and tips and how to optimize your own production.

-Check our Events Calendar each month for upcoming podcast demonstrations, meet-ups and other related programming.
+Check our Events Calendar for any upcoming podcast-related programming.